 He is a former board member of the Nokia Corporation (1999-2012) and Aalto University (2010- 2017) and serves on several academic advisory boards, including Toulouse School of Economics and Luohan Academy.

-In 2011, Dean Levin received the John Bates Clark Medal as the economist under the age of 40 who has made the most significant contribution to economic thought and knowledge.
-He is widely recognized for his scholarship in industrial organization, microeconomics, and market design.
-Dean Levin is a fellow of the American Academy of Arts and Sciences, and has won both department and school-wide awards for distinguished teaching.
+Levin received the American Economic Association’s John Bates Clark Medal in 2011 as the economist under the age of forty who has made the most significant contribution to economic thought and knowledge.
+He is a Fellow of the American Academy of Arts and Sciences, a Fellow of the Econometric Society, a former Guggenheim Fellow, and the winner of department and school-wide teaching awards.
+He served as an elected member of the AEA’s Executive Committee, and is a World Economic Forum Young Global Leader.